Most Effective Products

 Keith's Pro Tips

 "When you have fully controlled rodent populations, you will also want to remove musky odors created by them.
 Throw out anything that has been chewed on to avoid bacteria.
 Clean areas with droppings, urine, and odors with disinfectant or with bleach and water to prevent bacteria from spreading into the air.
-Continue to keep the air clean of foul odors with placements of Nature's Air Sponge Odor Eliminator."
+Keep the air of foul odors with placements of Nature's Air Sponge Odor Eliminator."

 How to Keep Rats and Mice Out of Your Garage

-This page is a general rats and mice control guide for your homes garages.
-By using the products and methods suggested you can get control of rats and mice in your homes garage.
-Follow this DIY guide and use the recommended products and we guarantee 100% control of rats and mice within residential garages.
+This page is a general guide to controlling rats and mice in garages.
+By using the recommended products and methods, you can control rats and mice in your home's garage.
+Follow this DIY guide and use the recommended products, and we guarantee 100% control of rats and mice within residential garages.

-Having a rat or mice problem in your home is a horrible experience, but it's just as bad if you spot them in the garage.
-In the garage, they will not only contaminate and damage your holiday décor, storage items, and pets food, but can also render your vehicle or other stored machinery useless.
+A rat or mouse problem in your home is a horrible experience, but it's just as bad if you spot them in the garage.
+In the garage, they will not only contaminate and damage your holiday décor, storage items, and pets' food but can also render your vehicle or other stored machinery useless.

-Whether you have rats or mice, getting rid of them can help to give you peace of mind and save in future home and possible car repairs.
-Time is essential when controlling rodent infestations as each species can reproduce in a short amount of time and mature into sexual reproducing adults in as little as a year.
-While you may become overwhelmed with the amount of rodent activities, these pests can be controlled with the following products and steps suggested throughout this DIY guide.
+Whether you have rats or mice, getting rid of them can help give you peace of mind and save you in future homes and possible car repairs.
+Time is essential when controlling rodent infestations as each species can reproduce quickly and mature into sexually reproducing adults in as little as a year.
+While you may become overwhelmed with rodent activities, these pests can be controlled with the following products and steps suggested throughout this DIY guide.

 Signs of Rats and Mice in Garages